Frequently asked questions at www.jyotish-yagya.com

 Q. Will my $275 deposit be refunded?

-A. No. It pays the cost of the first A level yagya which you commission.
+A. No. It pays the cost of the first A level planetary yagya which you commission.

 Q. How often does one need to do the plantetary yagya?
-Is it only when you feel things not going your way or whenever it is not in line ?
+Is it only when you feel things not going your way or whenever you feel out of alignment?

 A. We can use yagyas as often as we feel we may need them.
 When a planet changes its position in the zodiac, like when it moves from one 'sign' to another is a good time to do one.
-When a new Dasha or period is entered, it's a good time to do a yagya.
+When a new Dasha or planetary period is entered is also a good time to do a yagya.

 Sometimes a planet is in a difficult placement in the chart.
 These planets are usually given a yagya twice a year, about 6 months apart.
 If you have only been studying jyotish for a few years, it is best to allow Pandit Dixit to make planetary yagya recommendations for you.
 You may request special intention yagyas at any time.